PovertyAction/ipachecksetup/README.md

 ```
 ``filename`` can be xls or xlsx.
 If ``filename`` is specified without an extension, .xls or xlsx is assumed.
 Specify the path and file name of the SurveyCTO XLSForm.
 If ``filename`` contains embedded spaces, enclose it in double quotes.

 ``template`` is optional.
 Specify the path and file name of IPA HFC input Excel template to be used.
-If ``template`` is not specified, the template will be downloaded from [IPA github page](https://github.com/PovertyAction/high-frequency-checks){:target="_blank" rel="noopener"}, which also requires Internet connection.
+If ``template`` is not specified, the template will be downloaded from <a href="https://github.com/PovertyAction/high-frequency-checks" target="_blank">IPA github page</a>, which also requires Internet connection.

 ``outfile`` is the filled in HFC input file.
 If ``outfile`` is specified without an extension, .xlsm is assumed.
 If ``outfile`` contains embedded spaces, enclose it in double quotes.
 Specify the path and file name of the filled in HFC input file.